ImFlog/schema-registry-plugin/README.md

 ### Examples

-Detailed examples can be found in the [examples directory](examples).
+Detailed examples can be found in the [examples' directory](examples).

 ## Version compatibility